thumbnail image

 General Equilibrium

-utility functions under externalities; property rights; Coase conjecture; production externalities; tragedy of the commons (CH 35)
+externalities; property rights & Coase's conjecture; production externalities; tragedy of the commons (CH 35)

 Blue Book